Stalfoes/Java-DFFNN/README.md

 # Java-DFFNN

-A java-made deep feed forward neural network.
+A Java-made deep feed forward neural network.
 This is an adaptation from the Python-made network (another repository of mine).

 Notes:
   * The network is based off of the algorithm and equations outlined in Michel Nielsen's online book "Neural Networks and Deep Learning".